riffhi/EcoBin/README.md

 1. **Waste Segregation Tools:**
    - Allows users to record and categorize waste types (biodegradable, recyclable, hazardous).
 2. **Collection Optimization:**
-   - Provides optimized routes for waste collection to municipalities or NGOs.
+   - Collaborates with municipalities, NGOs, etc. for waste collection.
 3. **Citizen Engagement:**
    - Reporting system to upload images and pinpoint waste locations on a map.
    - Gamified leaderboards and reward systems to encourage active participation.